 Feed the Future was established as the US government’s Global Hunger and Food Security Initiative.
 Under that Initiative, US Agency for International Development (USAID) developed a set of Innovation Labs for Collaborative Research.
-As of January 2017, there were 24 Innovation Labs engaging more than 70 top US universities with their collaborators across the globe.
-The Feed the Future Innovation Lab for Collaborative Research on Grain Legumes (Legume Innovation Lab) is a four and a half year research and capacity building program (2013–2017) funded by USAID that focuses on edible grain legumes, including common bean, cowpea, pigeon pea, and lima bean, among others.
-The program builds upon the scientific advances and technological achievements of the Bean/Cowpea and Dry Grain Pulses CRSPs while responding to the agriculture development priorities and objectives set forth in the original Feed the Future (FTF) Presidential Initiative in FTF focus countries and regions, and reaffirmed in the Global Food Security Act of 2016.
+The 2016 Global Food Security Act (GFSA) reconfirmed the importance of this effort and as of January 2017, there were 24 Innovation Labs engaging more than 70 top US universities with their collaborators across the globe.
+The Feed the Future Legume Systems Research Innovation Lab is a five-year research and capacity building program (2018–2022) funded by USAID that focuses on grain legumes, including common bean in Central America and cowpea in West Africa.
+Building upon the scientific advances and technological achievements of the Bean/Cowpea and Dry Grain Pulses Collaborative Research Support Programs and the Feed the Future Legume Innovation Lab, the program responds to the agriculture development priorities and objectives set forth in the 2016 GFSA.

-The Legume Innovation Lab is strategically positioned to fully support and to contribute to FTF objectives and research goals.
-Legumes are a nutrient-dense staple crop that has multifunctional roles in smallholder farm systems in developing countries, including food and nutrition security, generating needed income, and contributing to the sustainability of farm systems.
-The strength of the Legume Innovation Lab’s research strategy lies in its an innovative and vibrant research, technology dissemination, and capacity building strategies that not only build upon the technical advances achieved during its previous award periods but its ongoing commitment to exploiting opportunities to make substantial new technological gains to improve the cropping systems for legumes in developing countries.
+The Feed the Future Legume Systems Research Innovation Lab is strategically positioned to fully support and contribute to GFSA objectives and research goals.
+Legumes are a nutrient-dense staple crop that have multifunctional roles in smallholder farm systems in developing countries, including food and nutrition security, generating needed income, and contributing to the sustainability of farm systems.
+The strength of the Legume Systems Research Innovation Lab’s research strategy lies in its innovative and vibrant research, technology dissemination, and capacity-building strategies that not only build upon the technical advances achieved during its previous award periods but its ongoing commitment to exploiting opportunities to make substantial new technological gains to improve the cropping and market systems for legumes in developing countries.

-The strategic objectives of the Legume Innovation Lab include:
+The Legume Systems Research Innovation Lab areas of inquiry include: